Ohio: Indigenous settlement

 Archeological evidence of spear points of both the Folsom and Clovis types indicate that the Ohio Valley was inhabited by nomadic people as early as 13,000 BC.
 These early nomads disappeared from Ohio by 1,000 BC.
 Between 1,000 and 800 BC, the sedentary Adena culture emerged.
-The Adena were able to establish "semi-permanent" villages because they domesticated plants, including sunflowers, and "grew squash and possibly corn"; with hunting and gathering, this cultivation supported more settled, complex villages.
+The Adena established "semi-permanent" villages because they domesticated plants, including sunflowers, and "grew squash and possibly corn"; with hunting and gathering, this cultivation supported more settled, complex villages.
 The most notable remnant of the Adena culture is the Great Serpent Mound, located in Adams County, Ohio.

-Around 100 BC, the Adena evolved into the Hopewell people who were also mound builders.
+Around 100 BC, the Adena evolved into the Hopewell people, who were also mound builders.
 Their complex, large and technologically sophisticated earthworks can be found in modern-day Marietta, Newark, and Circleville.
 They were also a prolific trading society, their trading network spanning a third of the continent.
 The Hopewell disappeared from the Ohio Valley about 600 AD.
 The Mississippian culture rose as the Hopewell culture declined.
 Many Siouan-speaking peoples from the plains and east coast claim them as ancestors and say they lived throughout the Ohio region until approximately the 13th century.

-There were three other cultures contemporaneous with the Mississippians: the Fort Ancient people, the Whittlesey focus people and the Monongahela Culture.
-All three cultures disappeared in the 17th century.
+There were three other cultures contemporaneous with the Mississippians: the Fort Ancient people, the Whittlesey Culture and the Monongahela Culture.
+All three disappeared in the 17th century.
 Their origins are unknown.
 The Shawnees may have absorbed the Fort Ancient people.
 It is also possible that the Monongahela held no land in Ohio during the Colonial Era.
 The Mississippian culture was close to and traded extensively with the Fort Ancient people.

 Indians in the Ohio Valley were greatly affected by the aggressive tactics of the Iroquois Confederation, based in central and western New York.
 After the Beaver Wars in the mid-17th century, the Iroquois claimed much of the Ohio country as hunting and, more importantly, beaver-trapping ground.
-After the devastation of epidemics and war in the mid-17th century, which largely emptied the Ohio country of indigenous people by the mid-to-late 17th century, the land gradually became repopulated by the mostly Algonquian.
-Many of these Ohio-country nations were multi-ethnic (sometimes multi-linguistic) societies born out of the earlier devastation brought about by disease, war, and subsequent social instability.
+After the devastation of epidemics and war in the mid-17th century, which largely emptied the Ohio country of Indigenous people by the mid-to-late 17th century, the land gradually became repopulated by the mostly Algonquian.
+Many of these Ohio-country nations were multiethnic (sometimes multi-linguistic) societies born out of the earlier devastation brought about by disease, war, and subsequent social instability.
 They subsisted on agriculture (corn, sunflowers, beans, etc.) supplemented by seasonal hunts.
 By the 18th century, they were part of a larger global economy brought about by European entry into the fur trade.

-Some of the indigenous nations which historically inhabited Ohio included the Iroquoian, the Algonquian and the Siouan.
-Ohio country was also the site of Indian massacres, such as the Yellow Creek massacre, the Gnadenhutten massacre and the Enoch Brown school massacre.
+Some of the Indigenous nations that historically inhabited Ohio include the Iroquoian, the Algonquian, and the Siouan.
+Ohio country was also the site of Indian massacres, such as the Yellow Creek massacre and the Gnadenhutten massacre.
 After the War of 1812, when Natives suffered serious losses such as at Tippecanoe, most Native tribes either left Ohio or had to live on only limited reservations.
 By 1842, all remaining Natives were forced out of the state.